Palazzo Firrao, Naples: History

-The male family of Firrao died out by the second half of the 17th century, and the palace passed through a daughter Livia Firrao, to the line of her husband Tomasso di Sanseverino, Prince of Bisignano.
+The male family of Firrao died out by the second half of the 17th century, and the palace passed through a daughter Livia Firrao, to the line of her husband Tommaso di Sanseverino, Prince of Bisignano.
 In modern times, it housed government offices.

 Architecture

 The base floors of the facade are constructed with rusticated piperno rock, carved with sturdy but tall Ionic pilasters.
 The ground floor windows are topped with interrupted pediments with decorative urns.
 The superior tympanum of the portal is flanked by two reclining statues, each with cornucopiae, depicting Magnanimity (with lion) and Charity (with eagle).
 In the center, below a forward prancing horse, is a shield displaying the heraldic symbols of the Firrao family.

 The superior floors also are rich in sculptural elements, with two stories of carved pilasters, the topmost of which are surmounted by symbols of the Firrao family: grapes, lions, and raring horses.
 But the striking element are the seven medallion niches containing marble busts of rulers of Naples, mostly from the House of Habsburg, which Firrao served.
 Sculpted by Giulio Mencaglia, perhaps with help from Bernardino Landini and Giuliano Finelli from left to right (not in chronologic order) they depict: Philip IV, Phillip II, Ferdinand II (?), Charles I, Ferdinand III, Philip III and Carlos the Second.